-Erwin Verbruggen is a user studies and digital preservation expert who works on several (inter)national projects in the field of preservation and open data.
+Erwin Verbruggen is a Product Owner Heritage Professionals who works on several (inter)national projects in the field of preservation and open data.

 Erwin obtained an MA in Preservation and Presentation of the Moving Image at the University of Amsterdam.
 He interned at the human rights organization WITNESS in Brooklyn, NY and was a film programmer for the Open Air Film Festival Pluk de Nacht in Amsterdam.
 He helped set up the Netherlands Institute for Sound and Vision’s film scanning process, and was a scanning operator during the Images for the Future project.